-The first salmon trap was built in Cook Inlet in about 1885.
-It was patterned after the pound nets used in the Great Lakes fisheries but was modified considerably to withstand strong tidal currents and waves.
-This type of salmon trap became known as a pile trap because whole log piles were driven into the sandy bottoms to support the trap and the webbing and wire netting were fastened to piles to form the walls.
-The first trap was so successful that more were built in other areas including Kachemak Bay which had 4 traps; one on the north shore between Travers Creek and Diamond Creek, and three on the south shore at McDonald Spit, Point Naskowhak, and adjacent to Flat Island on the mainland.
-By the 1930s, the fish traps were owned by the Fidalgo Island Packing Company, which also operated the cannery at Port Graham.
+Archaeological evidence suggests that the first humans inhabited the Cook Inlet basin between 10,000 and 7,500 years ago.
+The Dena’ina people arrived sometime between 1,500 to 1,000 years ago from the interior and evidence of their early settlements includes fish camps and villages with large multi-room houses.
+In 1778, Captain James Cook was the first European to explore and document the shores of the inlet and named many of the important geographical features.
+In 1787 or 1788, Russian fur traders with the Shelikhov-Golikov Company established a trading post called Alexandrovsk at present-day Nanwalek.
+The Alaska Purchase in 1867 transferred the territory from Russia to the United States and in 1885, the first salmon trap was built in Cook Inlet.
+It was built to withstand strong tidal currents and waves and became known as a pile trap because whole logs were driven vertically into the sandy bottom and webbing was fastened to the piles to form the walls of the trap.
+The first trap was so successful that more were built in other areas including Kachemak Bay which had 4 traps; one on the north shore about 2 miles (3.2 km) west of and Diamond Creek, and three on the south shore at MacDonald Spit, Point Naskowhak, and adjacent to Flat Islands on the mainland.
+By the 1930s, all the fish traps were owned by the Fidalgo Island Packing Company, which also operated the cannery at Port Graham.